 I remember my early days as a national railway operator CISO, where I literally didn’t know how to prioritize and create a clear roadmap.
 There I was, scratching my head thinking what should be my next steps.
-Some of the questions that went through my head were: is the company investing enough in cybersecurity?
+As I wondered how to create my railway organization’s cybersecurity work plan, some of the questions that went through my head were: is the company investing enough in cybersecurity?
 Are the measures already taken meeting the requirements of the rail industry?
 Should I purchase additional security systems? which are our most vulnerable railway assets?
 Is the signalling system really disconnected from the external world, how much money will it cost? how long will it take us to implement a proper solution and more, much more…

 Luckily, I had the Israeli National Cyber Directorate by my side, and their doctrine was very well defined – they just released to the public the “CYBER DEFENSE METHODOLOGY FOR AN ORGANIZATION ver 1.0”.
 This document stated very clearly that: